 Maximum Residual Disinfectant Level (MRDL): The highest level of disinfectant allowed in drinking water.
-There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
+There is convincing evidence that addition of a disinfectant is necessary for control of microbial disinfectants to control microbial contamination.

 Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.